Anatole Deibler: Lead executioner

 During World War I, Deibler travelled to the active war zone in Veurne, Belgium, to execute Émile Ferfaille, who murdered his 20-year-old pregnant girlfriend Rachel Ryckewaert in midst of the Battle of Passchendaele.
 The beheading took place during periodic bombardment by German forces.
 Afterwards, Deibler was relieved of his duties as executioner and instead placed in the position of secretary to the Ministry of the Armed Forces in August 1918, though with authorization of absence in the event of an execution.
 After the war, Deibler would be reinstated, now executing an all-time modern high of around 20 criminals per year, largely due to general lawlessness in post-war France and the escape of several convicts in prisons near or in former war zones around the French border.

 During his 40 years as lead executioner, he was responsible for 299 beheadings.
 His most famous execution was that of Pavel Timofeyevich Gorguloff, assassin of 14th French president Paul Doumer in 1932.
 Other well-known cases were that of serial killer Henri Désiré Landru in 1922, mass murderer Jules-Alexandre Ughetto in 1930, and double murderer Georges-Alexandre Sarret in 1934.

 On 5 November 1936, Deibler refused to go through with the execution of Josephine Mory, convicted of killing her daughter-in-law Yvette Godefry, telling the Ministry of Justice that he would sooner retire than execute a woman as "[his] conscience forbids it".
-The last woman executed in France until this point, Georgette Thomas, who murdered her mother Marie Lebon, was beheaded by Deibler's father in 1887.
+The last woman executed in France until this point, Georgette Thomas, who murdered her mother Marie Lebon, was beheaded in 1887 by Deibler's father, who regretted the execution for the rest of his life and made his son promise to never execute a woman.
 Deibler's position made him the legal owner of the guillotine, so due to the ultimatum, Mory's sentence was commuted to life imprisonment.